The motivic anabelian geometry of local heights on abelian varieties: The main theorem (archimedean version)

-In particular, the non-abelian Kummer map is complex analytic, and the realified non-abelian Kummer map is $C^\infty$. \begin{proof} Let us recall first Hain and Zucker's construction of the higher Albanese map.
+In particular, the non-abelian Kummer map is complex analytic, and the $\R$-unipotent non-abelian Kummer map (the composite of the above map with the map $\H^1(\MHS_\Z,\Pi_n)\twoheadrightarrow\H^1(\MHS_\R,\Pi_n(\R))$) is $C^\infty$. \begin{proof} Let us recall first Hain and Zucker's construction of the higher Albanese map.
 We let $\mathbb V_n$ denote the $n$th canonical variation on $Y$ with basepoint $y$.
 It is a variation of mixed Hodge structure, whose fibre at $z$ is canonically identified with $\Z\pi_1(Y;y,z)/J^{n+1}$ with its mixed Hodge structure.
 The corresponding holomorphic vector bundle $V_n=\O_Y\otimes_\Z\mathbb V_n$ on $Y(\C)$ then carries a flat holomorphic connection $\nabla_\C$ and Hodge filtration by holomorphic subbundles.
-Hain and Zucker prove in \cite[Proposition 5.24]{hain-zucker} that there is a $C^\infty$ frame for $V_n$, compatible with the weight and Hodge filtrations, such that for any path $\gamma$ from $y$ to any $z$, the parallel transport of the frame of $z^*V_n$ to $y^*V_n=\C\Pi_n/J^{n+1}$ along $\gamma^{-1}$ is given by left-multiplying\footnote{In \cite[Proposition 5.24]{hain-zucker}, the action is on the right, since their conventions for path-composition are opposite to ours.} the frame of $y^*V_n$ by some $\tau\in\Pi_n(\C)$.
-The image of $z$ under the higher Albanese map is then the double-coset of $\tau$.
+Hain and Zucker prove in \cite[Proposition 5.24]{hain-zucker} that there is a $C^\infty$ frame for $V_n$, compatible with the weight and Hodge filtrations, such that for any path $\gamma$ from $y$ to any $z$, the parallel transport of the frame for $z^*V_n$ to $y^*V_n=\C\Pi_n/J^{n+1}$ along $\gamma^{-1}$ is given by left-multiplying\footnote{In \cite[Proposition 5.24]{hain-zucker}, the action is on the right, since their conventions for path-composition are opposite to ours.} the frame for $y^*V_n$ by some $\tau\in\Pi_n(\C)$.
+The image of $z$ under the higher Albanese map is then declared to be the double-coset of $\tau$.